olejon/logstream/README.md

 #### On the client side

-LogStreamer can be run directly from the cloud (also called my server).
+LogStream can be run directly from the cloud (also called my server).
 All you have to do is go to this URL:

 <pre><code>http://www.olejon.net/code/logstream/app/?stream={URL}&interval={integer}&timer={boolean}</code></pre>